 We remain positive on the long-term prospects for property within a diversified multi asset portfolio.
 However, in the near term, we see downside risks to the asset class as growth slows.
 We remained tactically underweight property on recessionary concerns.
 Commercial property was flat over the period.
-Elevated recession fears and the sluggish UK economy have continued to weigh on property, while hints of a potential BoE pause is seen as a positive signal.
+Elevated recession fears and the sluggish UK economy have continued to weigh on property, while hints of a potential BoE pause is seen as a positive signal for the asset class.